datumbox/VernamVeil/README.md

 - **Not Secure for Real Use**: This is an educational tool and experimental toy, not production-ready cryptography.
 - **Use Strong `fx` Functions**: The entire system's unpredictability hinges on the entropy and behaviour of your `fx`.
 Avoid anything guessable or biased and the use of periodic mathematical functions which can lead to predictable or repeating outputs.
 - **Use Secure Seeds & Avoid Reuse**: Generate initial seeds using the provided `VernamVeil.get_initial_seed()` method which is cryptographically safe.
 Treat each `initial_seed` as a one-time-use context and use a fresh initial seed for every encode/decode session.
 During the same session, the API returns the next seed you should use for the following call.
+- **True One-Time Pad Support**: If you use the `OTPFX` class with a truly random keystream (generated from a physical entropy source), VernamVeil can be configured to operate as a one-time pad cypher.
+The keystream must be at least as long as the message, used only once, and never reused for any other message.
+Generating such keystreams is challenging in practice; pseudo-random generators (including cryptographically secure ones) do not provide the same guarantees as a true one-time pad.
 - **Message Ordering & Replay**: VernamVeil is designed to be nonce-free by evolving the seed with each message or chunk, ensuring keystream uniqueness as long as each session uses a distinct `initial_seed`.
 The Synthetic IV mechanism, by incorporating the current timestamp, ensures each cyphertext is unique even for identical messages and seeds, and specifically provides resilience against accidental seed reuse for the first message.
 However, the cypher itself does not guarantee full replay protection or enforce message ordering; these must be handled by the application.
 For strict anti-replay or ordering requirements, implement explicit mechanisms (such as sequence numbers or nonces) at a higher layer.

 ---